Bradfield/algos/linear-data-structures/implementing-an-ordered-list.md

 Assume we have the ordered list consisting of 17, 26, 54, 77, and 93 and
 we want to add the value 31.
 The `add` method must decide that the new item belongs between 26 and 54.
-Figure 17 &lt;fig\_orderinsert&gt; shows the setup that we need.
+Figure 17 shows the setup that we need.
 As we explained earlier, we need to traverse the linked list looking for the place where the new node will be added.
 We know we have found that place when either we run out of nodes (`current`